Flo Hyman: Death

 After the Olympics, Hyman moved to Japan to play volleyball professionally, joining the Daiei women's squad in the Japan Volleyball League.
 She was so popular in Japan that she began a modeling and acting career there and was constantly in demand.
-She intended to return to the United States permanently in the Summer of 1986, but never got the chance to do so.
-On January 24, 1986, Hyman collapsed while sitting on the sidelines after being substituted out in a game against Hitachi in Matsue City.
+She intended to return to the United States permanently in the summer of 1986, but never got the chance to do so.
+On January 24, 1986, Hyman collapsed while sitting on the sidelines after being substituted out in a game against Hitachi in Matsue.
 She told her team to keep fighting, then moments later slid to the floor.
 She was pronounced dead at 9:36 that evening.